databrary/policies/dmp-template.md

 ###6.
 Plans for archiving and preservation

 Data in Databrary will be preserved indefinitely in a secure data storage facility at New York University (NYU).
 The facility is managed by the university's Information Technology Services department.
 Central IT staff handle storage, network, and backup systems.
-NYU does routine tape backups that are stored off site and performs regular file fixity checks to monitor the integrity of stored assets.
+NYU maintains a mirror copy and does routine tape backups, both stored off site.

 ###7.
 Versioning of stored assets